iot-lab/iot-lab.github.io/docs/boards/arduino-zero.md

 <img src="{{ '/assets/images/docs/boards/arduino-zero/' | relative_url}}arduino-zero.jpg" style="width:50%;"/>
 </div>

-The Arduino Zero open node can reset, debug and program the ARM Cortex M0 through the embedded debugger (EDBG) connected to the gateway USB port.
+The Arduino Zero board can reset, debug and program the ARM Cortex M0 through the embedded debugger (EDBG) connected to the gateway USB port.
 This component also allows a UART connection to the M0.